Vamsi-pentela/university-website/README.md

-# created a university-website using html,css..and  using youtube reference also
+# created a vit-ap university-website using html,css..and  using youtube reference also